How to Make Raisins in the Sun, Oven, or Dehydrator

 Introduction

-Making your own raisins at home is easier than you might think and allows you to enjoy a healthier, more natural snack.
-Whether you use the sun, an oven, or a dehydrator, the process of turning fresh grapes into sweet, chewy raisins is both simple and rewarding.
+Whether you prefer using the sun, an oven, or a dehydrator, transforming fresh grapes into sweet, chewy raisins is both simple and rewarding.

 Comic-style illustration of a person washing grapes at a kitchen sink and another arranging them on a drying rack, with sunlight streaming through a large window, highlighting the natural and enjoyable process of making homemade raisins.